EHRKit: A Python Natural Language Processing Toolkit for Electronic Health Record Texts: System Design and Architecture

 \subsection{Other similar libraries}

 \textbf{MIMIC-Extract}\footnote{\url{https://github.com/MLforHealth/MIMIC_Extract}}A pipeline for preprocessing and presenting data from MIMIC-III dataset.
-It provides several features for data analysis, including extraction of clinical events like mortality from free text.
+It provides features for data analysis, including extraction of clinical events like mortality from free text.

-\textbf{ScispaCy}\footnote{\url{https://allenai.github.io/scispacy/}} \cite{neumann-etal-2019-scispacy} A tool that adapts SpaCy’s models to process scientific, biomedical, and clinical text.
-It supports multiple models for tokenization, part of speech tagging, dependency parsing, and named entity recognition.
+\textbf{ScispaCy} \cite{neumann-etal-2019-scispacy} A tool that adapts SpaCy’s models to process scientific, biomedical, and clinical text.
+It supports multiple methods for tokenization, part of speech tagging, dependency parsing, and named entity recognition.

 \textbf{medspaCy} Based on the spaCy framework, medspaCy \cite{eyre2021launching} is a clinical NLP python library that provides both rule-based and machine learning-based methods for processing clinical text.
 It supports methods for various clinical applications such as UMLS Mapping (rule-based), Section Detection, Sentence Detection, Contextual Analysis and Visualization on entities.